OmniLayer/spec/README.md

 Description: Transaction type 51 is used to initiate a crowdsale which creates a new Smart Property with a variable number of tokens.

+Funds raised are locked and cannot be spent or otherwise used until after the crowdsale deadline or the crowdsale is manually closed (to prevent using the same funds to purchase tokens multiple times).

+A MSC address may have only one crowdsale active per ecosystem at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
+See [Participating in a crowdsale](#participating-in-a-crowdsale) below.

+The early bird bonus percentage for crowdsale purchasers of new smart properties is calculated the same way as was used in the original distribution of Mastercoins by the Exodus Address (see [Initial Token Distribution via the “Exodus Address”](#initial-token-distribution-via-the-exodus-address)):

+percentage = (("Deadline" value in seconds - transaction timestamp in seconds) / 604800) * "Early bird bonus %/week" value

 Say that instead of creating tokens and selling them, you'd rather do a kickstarter-style crowdsale to raise money for your "Quantum Miner" venture, with investors getting tokens for Quantum Miner in proportion to their investment, and the total number of tokens distributed being dependent on the amount of investment received.
 You want each Mastercoin invested over the next four weeks (ending January 1st, 2215) to be worth 100 tokens of Quantum Miner, plus an early-bird bonus of 10%/week for people who invest before the deadline, including partial weeks.
 You also wish to grant yourself a number of tokens equal to 12% of the tokens distributed to investors as compensation for all your R&D work so far.
-This grant to yourself creates tokens *in addition* to the tokens distributed to investors.
+This grant to yourself creates tokens *in addition to* the tokens distributed to investors.
 This transaction message will use a varying number of bytes, due to the use of null-terminated strings.
 This example uses 101 bytes:

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 51